geosoft-as/glm/README.md

 An application can be divided into _features_ of which a client have license to all or a subset.
-The features are listed in the license file and can be checked in the program like:
+The features are listed in the license file and can be checked in the program by:

 ```Java
 license.hasFeature("<featureName>");